ipvm-wg/homestar/examples/websocket-relay/README.md

 ## Usage

-1. Run `cargo run -- start` to start the runtime and an IPFS daemon as a background process.
+1. Run `cargo run` to start the runtime and an IPFS daemon as a background process.
 This runtime includes ANSI-coded logging by default.

 2. In a separate terminal window, run `npm install --prefix relay-app` to